A brief and ironic bio

 In 1990, a school district in his own home state attempted to have him "banned" from presenting his songs and stories in the schools, claiming that children might not understand the humor in his writing.
 They quickly reversed their decision, but the media coverage surrounding the experience led to an ABC-TV station asking Barry to host his TV show.
 Field Trip was broadcast nationally for many years and later aired on Cable in the Classroom, PBS and elsewhere.
-Barry also appeared regularly on The Learning Channel.
+Barry's TV show won two Emmy Awards and Barry also appeared regularly on The Learning Channel.

 On April Fools' Day, 2010 many